lcn-kul/xls-r-analysis-sqa/README.md

 ## 2. Installation

-Clone the repository
+First, clone the repository.

 ```
 git clone https://github.com/lcn-kul/xls-r-analysis-sqa.git
 ```

-and install the requirements to a virtual environment of your choice.
+Next, install the requirements to a virtual environment of your choice.

 ```
 cd xls-r-analysis-sqa/
 pip3 install -r requirements.txt
 ```

+Finally, this code uses truncated XLS-R models.
+These can be obtained by downloading them from our HuggingFace repositories [[instructions]](/models/xls-r-trunc/README.md) or by downloading the full pre-trained models [[instructions]](/models/xls-r/README.md) and running the script `truncate_w2v2.py`.

+**Warning:** the size of the truncated XLS-R models sums to 15GB (times 2 since the .git directory is also a similar size).

 ## 3. Usage

-...
+A working example is provided in [test_e2e_sqa.py](/test_e2e_sqa.py).

 ## 4. Citation

 TODO